kingsman142/captcha-solver/README.md

 7) (optional) Run `python3 visualize_classes.py` to visualize TSNE plots of characters before training and after training

 A well-thought-out report detailing the development of this project can be found on Medium, here: https://medium.com/@jameshahn_27452/solving-noisy-text-captchas-126734c3c717 .

+A pre-trained model can be found at https://drive.google.com/open?id=16Vwha7uxy7coe9y-Nkh6skYPW3Kz8xZA .
+In order to use the model, please download it, create a "models/" directory in this project's root directory, and then place the pre-trained model into the models/ folder.
+Then, skip to step 5 above.